jameslnewell/generator-fed/README.md

     yo fed

 ## Features
-- Async builds with Gulp
+- async builds with Gulp
-- Create a Git repo
+- initialise a git repo (optional)
-- Runs a full build in before commit
+- pre-commit hook to run a full build (optional)

 ### Javascript
 - dependencies from NPM
 - linted with JSHint
 - built with Browserify
 - minified with Uglify
-- tested with Karma/Mocha/Istanbul
+- tested with Mochify
+- coverage with Istanbul
 - watched with Watchify

 ### Cascading Style Sheets